 Thank you for taking a few minutes to check out my site.
 If you are like me, always looking to fuel your creativity, add positive activity to your life, seeking signs of hope and inspiration in the world around you, my hope is that there will be something useful for you within these pages.

-If you are looking for something active, I welcome you to try one of my weekly yoga classes.
-You can find my schedule and class descriptions here, or check to see what workshops are coming up.
 You can also contact me if you’d like to schedule a one-on-one or group session to plan a more personalized class.

-And if you are looking for something a bit more passive, something quick to read and consider, I would be thrilled if one of my blog posts were to offer you an insight, a laugh, some comfort.
+Or, if you are looking for something a bit more passive, something quick to read and consider, I would be thrilled if one of my blog posts were to offer you an insight, a laugh, some comfort.

 (I’d be even more thrilled if you also shared a story or comment!)